Kaporos/Karlie/README.md

 You'll have to do some extra config ( Not difficult)

-First , you'll need to modify flask_restx module, don't worry, it's already done. ( We are waiting our pull request admit )
+First , you'll need to modify flask_restx module, don't worry, it's already done. ( We are waiting our pull request admition )

 You can download needed version [here](https://github.com/Kaporos/extra_files/raw/master/flask_restx_mod.zip)